AndrewstheBuilder/sequencemodels_course5/Week2/Week2.md

 - TODOs on Model 1:
 - I do not understand the cost function of Model #1.
 Its using a log function and I want to understand how we got there.
 It may help me understand the cost function from the Grokking Deep Learning book.
 - Also I do not understand how the cost function works.
 LOL just said the same thing twice.
+- Understanding why the cost function uses log is more complex than it seems.
+The intention of the cost function is to take the inputs and outputs and compare them to see how far of the Machine Learning algorithm was.
+The use of log is not a obvious thing for that intention.
+- What is **negative sampling** in word2vec?
+  - The size of our word vocabulary means that our skip gram neural network has a tremendous number of weights, each of which would be updated slightly by every one of our billions of training samples.
+  - negative sampling addresses this by having each training sample only modify a small percentage of the weights, rather than all of them.
+(This also somehow makes the quality of the word embeddings better)
+  - It does this by selecting a small number of random words to update '0' for alongside the positive ('1') sample.
+Remember that each label or correct output of the network is a one hot vector with 1 in the correct label index spot and 0s elsewhere.
+Its expensive to update the entire vocab with 0s and only one place with the 1s.
+So we are going to use **negative sampling** as described here to take care of that.
+    - I wish I could recall the update I believe its the output_onehot * the weights or the predicted one hot?